 - Increase in physical complaints

-- Identify risk factors and individual actions affecting fatigue.
+- Patient will identify risk factors and individual actions affecting fatigue.

-- Identify alternatives to help maintain desired activity level.
+- Patient will identify alternatives to help maintain desired activity level.

 |Plan care consistent rest periods between activities.
 Encourage afternoon nap.||Reduces fatigue, aggravation of muscle weakness.|